dgerb/Picrogrid/RaspberryPi/Setup/README.md

 ~/Picrogrid/RaspberryPi/Setup/SetupBootloader.sh

-You can now program the Atverter with the USB TTL FTDI cable.
-This Pi can be used initialize future Atverters.
-To do so, you just need to run the AtverterSetup script.
+You can now program the PicroBoard with the USB TTL FTDI cable.
+This Pi can also be used initialize future PicroBoards with HEX code.